influxdata/influxdb/annotations/README.md

 streams independently.
 The HTTP handlers are located in the `transport` folder.
 The code for interacting with the sqlite datastore is located in the `service.go` file.
-Definitions for the basic types & interfaces associated with annotations and streams used through the platform are located in the top-level `influxdb` package, in the `annotation.go` file.
+Definitions for the basic types & interfaces associated with annotations and streams used throughout the platform are located in the top-level `influxdb` package, in the `annotation.go` file.

 ### Anatomy

-An annotation is, at it's simplest, a textual note on a range of time.
-The start and stop time of that range can be the same point in time, which reprents an annotation and a single instance.
+An annotation is, at its simplest, a textual note on a range of time.
+The start and stop time of that range can be the same point in time, which represents an annotation at a single instance.
 Annotations can also have "stickers".
 "Stickers" allow users to "tag" the annotation with further granularity for filtering in key-value pairs.
 Some examples of sticker key-value pairs are:
 `"product: oss"`, `"product: cloud"`, or `"service: tasks"`, but keys and values